Spack Package Signing

 The Root Reputational Private Key is stripped out of the GPG key and stored offline completely separate from Spack’s infrastructure.
 This allows the core development team to append revocation certificates to the GPG key in the unlikely event that the Signing Reputation Private Key is compromised.
 In general it is the expectation that rotating this key will happen infrequently if at all.
 This should allow relatively transparent verification for the end-user community without needing deep familiarity with GnuPG or Public Key Infrastructure.

-Build Cache Format
+Build Cache Signing

 -----BEGIN PGP SIGNED MESSAGE-----